 How to prove exemption

-There are a very small number of people in Scotland who cannot be vaccinated for medical reasons.
-Medical exemptions will allow those who cannot be vaccinated due to a health condition access to settings that would otherwise require vaccination.
+There are a very small number of people in Scotland who cannot be vaccinated or tested medical reasons.
+Medical exemptions will allow those who cannot be either vaccinated or tested due to a health condition access to settings that would otherwise require certification.